USCbiostats/software-dev/happy_scientist/parallel_computing/presentation.md

 ## foreach Example: Bootstrapping (Estimating a Median)

-*   To use 'foreach', the loop is very similar
+*   The foreach loop is very similar